How to Choose the Right SSL Certificate for Your Business

 - Best for: Businesses managing multiple websites or domains.

-- Features: Secures multiple domains under a single certificate.
+- Features: Secures multiple domains under one certificate (e.g.,

-- Pros: Simplifies SSL management for businesses with diverse online properties.
+- Pros: Simplifies SSL management for businesses with multiple domains.

 - Cons: Can be more expensive than single-domain certificates.